 Answer/Response: The District is revising the reactive organic compound (ROC) definition by incorporating all of the 40 CFR, Part 51, Section 51.100(s) exempt compounds.
-The PAR 102 ROC definition includes a note on there being a Rule 202.D.10.1 gatekeeper on some of the exempt compounds.
-This note indicates:
+The PAR 102 ROC definition includes a note on there being Rule 202.D.10.1.1 and 2 gatekeepers on some of the exempt compounds.
+The Rule 102 note indicates:

-Rule 202.D.l0.l requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of any one the following exempt compounds: methyl formate, tertiary-butyl acetate, HCFC-225ca, HCFC-225cb, HFC-43-10mee, HFC-245fa, HFC-365mfc, or HFE-7100 [(CF3)2CFCF2OCH3 or $C_4F_9OC_2H_5$].
+Rule 202.D.10.1.1 requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of any one of the following exempt compounds: dimethyl carbonate, methyl formate, HCFC-225ca, HCFC-225cb, HFC-43-10mee, HFC-245fa, HFC-365mfc, or HFE-7100 [(CF3)2CFCF2OCH3 or C4F9OC2H5].
+Rule 202.D.10.1.2 requires an Authority to Construct and Permit to Operate when using more than one gallon per year per stationary source of tertiary-butyl acetate.
+The one gallon per year per stationary source limit is a per compound limit for each compound in aggregate for the entire stationary source and includes any amounts of the compound used in mixed or diluted product.